-Sure, luxury villas are ideal for holidays with friends or family breaks, but with assured privacy, a ‘come in, have some wine’ attitude, and often a hidden-from-voyeurs pool for swimsuit-free fun, they make excellent crashpads for couples, too.
+Sure, luxury villas are ideal for holidays with friends or family, but with assured privacy, a ‘come in, have some wine’ attitude and often a hidden-from-voyeurs pool for swimsuit-free fun, they make excellent crashpads for couples, too.
 So, ditch the entourage, bring a board game and make these twosome-sized luxury villas your own…

 Provençal pleasures are present and correct at this sweetheart of a stay at the foot of the Luberon mountains.
-This cosy cottage is laced with lavender, adorned with antique candelabra and fauteuil-style chairs and has très, très jolie gardens, with a pool and plentiful white-rose bushes.
+The two-bedroomed cottage is laced with lavender, adorned with antique candelabra and fauteuil-style chairs and has très, très jolie gardens, with a pool and plentiful white-rose bushes.
 When not skipping hand-in-hand through wildflowers or tripping along cobbled alleyways in dinky villages, you’ll have a glass in one hand and a fork in another.
-The hotel’s kitchen-gardens, fruit groves and truffle forest (mais, oui…) are plumbed for seasonal plates and there’s a petit vineyard for rosé and red, plus a constellation of star-turn wineries…
+The hotel’s kitchen-gardens, fruit groves and truffle forest are plumped for seasonal plates and there’s a petit vineyard for rosé and red, plus a constellation of star-turn wineries.

-You can be assured that only your partner will see you lying around in your pants (well, them and a few nosy sheep) in this breathtaking glazed cabin – part geometric lookout, part submerged nature watch – overlooking Pigeon Bay.
+You can be assured that only your partner will see you lying around in your pants (well, them and a few nosy sheep) in this breathtaking glazed cabin – part geometric lookout, part submerged nature watch – overlooking Pigeon Bay in New Zealand.
 You’re a bumpy off-road drive or helicopter ride away from your nearest neighbour and have a whole bay to yourselves.
-Admire the rugged surroundings from your bed, or perhaps the cool swinging bubble-chair by the fireplace.
+Admire the rugged surroundings from your bed or perhaps the cool swinging bubble-chair by the fireplace.
 Or share the spa bath on your deck (there’s a fire pit for chilly eves) and spy dolphins and seals frolicking in the Pacific.

-A sleek white-cube exterior hides a little of the Spanish avant-garde in this Marbella villa, furnished with scrawly wicker seating, Eero Saarinen chairs, antlers and, um, a doll’s house, alongside Moorish lattice-work, rugs and hangings.
-Couples have a plunge pool, shaded lounging area and Mediterranean garden to enjoy – plus, a barbecue to chuck a few Merguez on – but you should make the flip-flopped pilgrimage to the main hotel for its enormous beach club, Thai-style spoiling in the spa, tennis matches and fine dining in its trio of restaurants.
+A sleek white-cube exterior hides a little of the Spanish avant-garde in this two-bed Marbella villa, furnished with scrawly wicker seating, Eero Saarinen chairs, antlers and, um, a doll’s house, alongside Moorish lattice-work, rugs and hangings.
+Couples have a plunge pool, shaded lounging area and Mediterranean garden to enjoy – plus, a barbecue to chuck a few Merguez on.
+But make sure you make the flip-flopped pilgrimage to the main hotel for its enormous beach club, Thai-style spa, tennis courts and trio of fine-dining restaurants.
 And, world-class golfing, too, if you possess a pair of plus-fours.